Introduction

 National strategy and government contact

-- The Presidency and National Treasury’s Operation Vulindlela (OV) is aimed at unlocking the cannabis industry in the country.
-The Department of Agriculture, Land Reform and Rural Development is the lead department, tasked with making the cannabis sector grow.
-According to the DALRRD in its Cannabis Master Plan, the industry is worth R28 billion and could create 25 000 work opportunities (DALRRD, 2021).
+The Presidency and National Treasury’s Operation Vulindlela (OV) was aimed at unlocking the cannabis industry in the country.
+The Department of Agriculture, Land Reform and Rural Development was the lead department, tasked with making the cannabis sector grow.
+According to the DALRRD in its Cannabis Master Plan, the industry was worth R28 billion and could create 25 000 work opportunities (DALRRD, 2021).

-- Every Premier/MEC wants his/her province to be “the hub” for cannabis or hemp but there are no SA government funded cannabis and hemp farms.
-The reasons for this are: (i) It is a high risk sector (ii); Only offer refunds/reimbursement (iii) Budgets are depleted (iv) Hemp and cannabis is still not considered a recognised crop (v) No start up funding, and (vi) Annual profits over R50m cannot be funded (Hemp 4 Life, 2024).
+Although every premier/MEC wants his/her province to be “the hub” for cannabis or hemp, in the first half of 2024 there were no government funded cannabis and hemp farms.
+The reasons for this were: (i) It is a high risk sector (ii); Only offer refunds/reimbursement (iii) Budgets are depleted (iv) Hemp and cannabis is still not considered a recognised crop (v) No start up funding, and (vi) Annual profits over R50m cannot be funded (Hemp 4 Life, 2024).

 The Law on cannabis: